 3. For copy of and making a return on any document to show disbursement of monies held by the Sheriff. (in addition to the return included in all service fees) $15.00

 4. For serving a subpoena in a criminal action or proceeding, for each witness summoned. (includes a return) $50.00

 5. For serving a Writ of Execution where a levy is not made on property. (includes a return) $50.00

 6. For serving an attachment on property, or levying an execution, or executing an order of arrest, or order for the delivery of personal property. $100.00

-8. For serving of garnishments by personal service when an acknowledgment was not received by the Sheriff on a mailed service. (includes a return) $50.00
+8. For serving of writ or wage garnishments or financial institution garnishment by personal service. (includes a return) $70.00

 9. For serving a writ of possession or restitution, putting a person in possession of premises when occupant voluntarily removes themselves. $100.00